Azure/FTALive-Sessions/content/devops/devsecops/CodeAnalysis.md

 ## Container Scanning

+When creating containerized workloads, you can be susceptible to additional security threads.
+There are additional security tools you can use to protect your workloads:

 - [Microsoft Defender for Containers](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks#architecture-overview)
 - [Identify vulnerable container images in your CI/CD workflows](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-container-registries-cicd)
 - [Enhance your CI/CD deployment by using Vulnerability Assessments from Microsoft Defender for ACR](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/enhance-your-ci-cd-deployment-by-using-vulnerability-assessments/ba-p/2102516)

+Also take a look at the [end to end setups](EndToEnd.md), which contains extra info for AKS workloads.

 ## Open Source Security